DoomHamster/Align-jQuery-Plugin/README.md

 	.align( options )
 **options**: A map of additional options to pass to the method.
 Supported keys:

+* container: The DOM object with which to be aligned. default = parent element.
 * alignY: A bool indicating whether or not to align the Y axis. default = true
 * alignX: A bool indicating whether or not to align the X axis. default = true
 * duration: See [jQuery animate](http://api.jquery.com/animate/).